ananayaarya258-prog/-Windows-Registry-Forensics-Analysis/README.md

 Why It Matters in Investigation:
 Establishing the computer name is crucial to confirm that forensic analysis is being conducted on the correct machine.
 This helps avoid evidence contamination and ensures accuracy when correlating artifacts across multiple systems.

-🔍 Artifact 2: Time Zone Information
+🔍 Artifact: Time Zone Information

 Registry Path: